Hello World! I am

 I received my doctoral degree from the University of Oldenburg in Germany in 2019.
 My dissertation dealt with the topic of designing and evaluating in-vehicle ambient light displays to support drivers and was supervised by Susanne Boll.
 My goal was to unobtrusively display information to drivers in order to enhance safety and comfort without disrupting them from their primary task of driving.
 I designed, developed, and evaluated such displays with prototypes at different levels of fidelity and in driving simulator studies.

 My academic career includes the co-organization of the AutomotiveUI conference, three international workshops, and one international tutorial.
-I published more than 25 articles at international conferences, in journals, and chapters.
+I published more than 35 articles at international conferences, in journals, and as book chapters.
 As an external reviewer or member of a technical program committee, I have reviewed several submissions for conferences and journals.
 My teaching experience includes supporting several Computer Science, UX, or HCI-related courses on B. Sc. and M. Sc. level and the co-supervision of bachelor theses.